avelingrayorg/cc-c/about.md

 ##Still confused?
 On the fence?

 Then why not have a dabble and try a [free lesson](#).
+What have you got to lose?

-If you're feeling shy right now then [reach out some other way](#) and I'll be sure to answer any other questions you might have.
+If you're feeling shy right now that's AOK.
+Why not [get in touch ](#)  and I'll be sure to answer any other questions you might have.

 {contact form?}